WallarooLabs/wally/.github/PULL_REQUEST_TEMPLATE.md

 ref #

 <!--
 Include any other necessary information below.
-If you have any questions don't hesitate to reach out on the mailing list or on IRC.
+If you have any questions don't hesitate to reach out on the mailing list.
 -->